IEEESBITBA/curso-de-python-sistemas/SETUP.md

     #!/bin/bash
     docker restart forum
     ```
-3. Save and close the file.
+3. Save and close the file (see [section on this](#saving-file-on-nano)).
 You can check if it contains what you want with a command:
     ```bash
     sudo cat /etc/init.d/startup.sh
     ```